hashicorp/terraform-provider-tfe/README.md

 ### Change categories

-BREAKING CHANGES: Use this for any changes that aren't backwards compatible.
+- BREAKING CHANGES: Use this for any changes that aren't backwards compatible.
 Include details on how to handle these changes.
-FEATURES: Use this for any larger new features added
+- FEATURES: Use this for any large new features added.
-ENHANCEMENTS: Use this for smaller new features added BUG FIXES: Use this for any bugs that were fixed
+- ENHANCEMENTS: Use this for smaller new features added.
+- BUG FIXES: Use this for any bugs that were fixed.
-NOTES: Use this section if you need to include any additional notes on things like upgrading, upcoming deprecations, or any other information you might want to highlight.
+- NOTES: Use this section if you need to include any additional notes on things like upgrading, upcoming deprecations, or any other information you might want to highlight.